pankajrajdeo/Courses/Deep Learning/05_Perceptron_loss_function.md

 ✅ **Key Takeaway**:
 The perceptron isn’t limited to binary classification.
 By changing its components, it generalizes to multiple ML models.
 Loss functions are the backbone of this flexibility.

----

-Would you like me to also create **visual diagrams** (like the perceptron structure, hinge loss shape, and comparison of activation functions) to make your revision even easier?